Cisco-Talos/binary_function_similarity/Models/SAFE/README.md

 ## Part 1

+**Note**: this step is not necessary to use the SAFE model in inference mode.
+The *model data* includes the vocabulary of assembly instructions and the pretrained instruction embeddings.

 The first part of the SAFE tool is implemented in a Python3 script called [`safe_pretraining.py`](Pretraining/safe_pretraining.py).
 We also provide a [Docker](Pretraining/Dockerfile) container with the required dependencies.

 The `safe_pretraining.py` script is designed to create a vocabulary of assembly instructions and to pretrain the instruction embeddings using the Word2Vec model (skip-gram).
 This step is **only required** once for the model training: at inference time the model uses the fixed vocabulary of instructions and their corresponding embeddings.